Wireless | previous page

 The Federal Communications Commission is in charge of allocating spectrum for use by wireless companies.
 In addition, states are subject to certain restrictions in federal law regarding the regulation of wireless carriers.
 While PUC staff does communicate service and accessibility concerns to the appropriate parties, the PUC does not have the authority to direct a company to install towers in a particular area.
 Companies place towers where they will carry the most traffic and where it makes fiscal sense to do so.

 What should I do if I have technical problems, such as issues with placing calls, dropped calls or emergency calling?

 Contact your wireless provider's customer support.
 See the links at the end of this document.

 I thought coverage in my area would be better.
 What are my options?

 Become familiar with the coverage area offered by a carrier before entering into a service contract.
 Carriers have coverage maps on their websites for consumers to view.
 If you are a new customer and determine that the service you receive is not satisfactory, your carrier will typically allow you to cancel your contract and return all equipment within the first 14 days of being a customer, without a penalty.
 Keep all receipts and related paperwork to refer to later if needed.

 What can I do if my wireless service goes out or the quality diminishes?

 If you do experience service problems, contact your provider with complete details about the situation, including a description of the specific problem (dropped calls, calls not connecting, etc.), your location and the date/time when problems occurred.
-If, after you have spoken with your wireless provider, you still have difficulty achieving or understanding the resolution, contact the PUC for assistance by email at email@example.com or by phone at 1-800-332-1782.
+If, after you have communicated with your wireless provider, you still have difficulty achieving or understanding the resolution, contact the PUC for assistance by email at firstname.lastname@example.org or by phone at 1-800-332-1782.